 A lack of source discriminability for unrecognized items has been replicated numerous times (Bell, Mieth, & Buchner, 2017; Malejka & Broder, 2016; Onyper, Zhang, & Howard, 2010), although these studies often employed a procedure where item and source ratings were obtained in the same test trials.
 When item recognition and source memory tests were in separate blocks, Osth, Fox, McKague, Heathcote, and Dennis (2018) observed reliable source memory for unrecognized items, but discriminability was still low (d’ ~ .1).

 If the lack of source memory for unrecognized items generalizes to continuous report tasks, then guesses would result in a heavy-tailed error distribution, which would not necessarily reflect a threshold in memory retrieval but might simply reflect a state in which source retrieval was not attempted.
-Guessing behavior can arise either as the product of a retrieval threshold within source memory or without a threshold in source when either the participant does not attempt to retrieve the source memory.
 In the context of the findings of Harlow and Donaldson (2013), this account of apparent guessing behavior predicts that if unrecognized items are excluded, the heavy tails in the error distribution will disappear, and that a continuous model will be preferred in account for source performance.
 An aim of our study was therefore to investigate a continuous-report measure of source-memory performance conditional on the accuracy of previous recognition judgments.
 In order to do this, we must consider the mapping between retrieved information and an observed response through the lens of a decision model.

 Insights from Models of Decision-Making

-In completing a source or recognition memory task, not only do participants need to retrieve information from memory, they must also make a decision on how to respond based on the information retrieved.
+In completing a source or recognition memory task, not only do participants need to retrieve information from memory, they must also make a decision on how to respond based on the information retrieved (Ratcliff, 1978).
 Critically, both the decision outcome and the latency of the decision offer insight into the decision-making process.
 Much of the existing body of source memory research, particularly in the continuous report paradigm, lacks an explicit account of properties of the decision process.
 Past research in the recognition memory literature has shown that when the properties of decision processes as well as response latencies are taken into account, the kinds of conclusions that can be made about recognition memory differ from those made when decision-making is not explicitly considered (Dube, Starns, Rotello & Ratcliff, 2012; Osth, Bora, Dennis, & Heathcote, 2017; Osth & Farrell, 2019; Ratcliff & Starns, 2013; Starns, Ratcliff, & McKoon, 2012).

 Diffusion models have emerged as increasingly influential accounts of decision processes which predict both response time (RT) and response accuracy data, and which naturally explain well-documented phenomena like the speed-accuracy trade-off (Ratcliff, Smith, Brown & McKoon, 2016).
 Diffusion models have also been used extensively in the past to model memory retrieval, and more recent research has proposed a general theory of memory and decision-making in which decisions about stimuli within recognition memory and visual working memory are made using a diffusion process (Osth, Jansson, Dennis, & Heathcote, 2018; Smith & Ratcliff, 2009).
 In the most common form of the diffusion model (Ratcliff, 1978), the decision process is modeled as noisy evidence accumulation between a pair of absorbing boundaries that represent the decision criteria for the task.
 Evidence is accumulated until the process reaches one or other boundary: The first boundary reached determines the response and the time to first reach a boundary is the decision time component of RT.
 The diffusion decision model in shown in Figure 1.